Official tells Florida Democrats to expect recount in 2020

 Republican Gov. Ron DeSantis has pledged to sign a bill requiring repayment of financial obligations before felons’ voting rights are restored.

-Other nonelectoral changes in Florida could have consequences for voters, such as the rollout this month of new drivers’ licenses with magnetic strips removed, Peters said.
+Other nonelectoral changes in Florida could have consequences for voters, such as the rollout this month of new driver’s licenses with magnetic strips removed, Peters said.

 Voters often check in at polls where information on the strip is run against a database for ID verification.
 Without that, poll workers may have to resort to manually checking the ID against paper rolls, creating long lines, Peters said.